DECODEproject/whitepaper/conceptual_framework.md

 A solution for this problem can be found in Attribute Based Encryption (ABE).
 ABE allows users to encode complex access conditions based on the possession of attributes into the encryption of their data.
-For example you can encrypt a wine-party invite only for your neighbours: ```( NOT ('being under the age of 18') AND 'being a resident of my street')```
+For example you can encrypt a party invite only for your neighbours: ```( NOT ('being under the age of 18') AND 'being a resident of my street')```
-The data can be encrypted in such a way that anyone with those particular set of attributes in their key can decrypt the message.
+The data can be encrypted in such a way that only individual agents with those particular set of attributes in their wallet can decrypt the message.

 ![Attribute based encryption](img/attribute-based-encryption.png "Attribute based encryption")

-The main models for ABE come from (Goyal, 2006) and (Bethencourt, 2007).
+The main models for ABE come from [@ABE] and [@ABE_CP].
 Reference implementations are available, but at the time of writing none have been selected to be supported by DECODE.

 The design of DECODE will try to support this method of user controlled access policies.